MatthewJJJ/mystore-backend-api-ud-fsndJSnd-p2/README.md

 -   Run migrations for test and dev
     `db migrate up`
     `db-migrate up --config database.json -e test`
--   At this point you should have a my_store and my_store_test database with all of the necessary test data provisioned
+-   At this point you should have a my_store and my_store_test database with the current tables provisioned

 ### Environment Variables